softwaresaved/jamie/docs/methods.rst

 * **Description**: This key contains the description of the job.
 We use text features from the description as one of our features.

 * **Date of publishing**: The date of publishing, stored using the key `placed_on`, is essential to do an analysis over time.

-* **Salary**: This information is essential for our analysis. it is a text field that we convert into two piece of information.
+* **Salary**: This information is essential for our analysis.
+Originally, is a text field that we convert into two piece of information.
 One is the lower salary and the second is the higher salary based on skills or negotiation.
+If only one salary is present, both are the same.

 * **Employer**: This is the employer posted the job ads.
 We are only interested in Universities in United-Kingdom.
 Therefore we use a list of all